-7. If the agent or broker changes the word "endeavor" to "will provide" in the notification section of the certificate of insurance, are we okay?
+7. If the agent or broker changes the word "endeavor" to "will provide" in the notification of cancellation section of the certificate of insurance, or says we don't need an endorsement because of language on the certificate, are we okay?

 No; Certificates of insurance DO NOT alter the insurance coverage, and any changes that are necessary need to be endorsed onto the policy with a copy of the endorsement provided to your Entity.
-Agents and brokers will sometimes try to convince you that endorsements are unnecessary when the certificate has its standard wording changed; if so, you need to point out the box in the upper right hand corner of the certificate, which states that it DOES NOT amend or alter the insurance.
+Agents and brokers will sometimes try to convince you that endorsements are unnecessary when the certificate has its standard wording changed; if so, you need to point out the boxes across the top of the certificate, one which states that it confers no rights on the holder and DOES NOT amend or alter the insurance and the other that endorsements are needed for additional insured status and may be needed for waiver of subrogation.